jestjs/jest/docs/Configuration.md

 ### `modulePathIgnorePatterns` [array\<string>]

-Default: `[]`
+Default: `['<rootDir>/\\.']`

 An array of regexp pattern strings that are matched against all module paths before those paths are to be considered 'visible' to the module loader.
 If a given module's path matches any of the patterns, it will not be `require()`-able in the test environment.

 These pattern strings match against the full path.
 Use the `<rootDir>` string token to include the path to your project's root directory to prevent it from accidentally ignoring all of your files in different environments that may have different root directories.
-Example: `["<rootDir>/build/"]`.
+Example: `["<rootDir>/build/"]

+Note: By default jest ignores hidden files, but if you need not to ignore hidden files you can change this option to `[]` or any other value, so the default value will not be applied.
+`.

 ### `modulePaths` [array\<string>]